PromptECO/clariform/README.md

 Clariform is meant to be called from the command line.

+For now, follow the build instructions below to build an executable for nodejs.

 ## Roadmap

-- Check syntax of Clarity contract code (strict)
+√ Check syntax of Clarity contract code
 - Format code with indentation
 - Correct missing parens
 - ...